COVID Financial ResourcesThe new Canada Emergency Response Benefit COVID-19 Provincial Support and Information

 Second or third hand smoke exposure worsens asthma symptoms, increases the risk for asthma attacks and makes asthma medication less effective.
 The province of BC has a free quit smoking program.
 Find out more information at QuitNow.ca.

-These handouts provide detailed information on the different types of asthma medication and devices.
+These handouts and videos provide detailed information on the different types of asthma medication and devices.
 An overview of how to use the devices are also available on the reverse side of the action plans.

 Inhaler Dose Tracking Sheet